rashmishrm/rollbits/README.md

 ## Follow the below steps to deploy the project
 1. To start the application, you need to run MessageApp.java .

 2. This class does the following:
-  A. Starts UDP Server .
+2.1 Starts UDP Server .
-  B. UDP Broadcasts its details .
+2.2 UDP Broadcasts its details .
-  C. Starts Raft Context .
+2.3 Starts Raft Context .
-  D. Starts Server Request Queue .
+2.4 Starts Server Request Queue .
-  E. Starts the netty TCP Server .
+2.5 Starts the netty TCP Server .

 3. The following configuration files has been used:
-  A. routing.conf : Contains details regarding tcp port and routing resources .
+3.1 routing.conf : Contains details regarding tcp port and routing resources .
-  B. config.yml : Contains constants used project wide including node details like name, ip, group tag etc.
+3.2 config.yml : Contains constants used project wide including node details like name, ip, group tag etc.
-  C. hibernate.cfg.xml : Contains mysql and hibernate related configurations .
+3.3 hibernate.cfg.xml : Contains mysql and hibernate related configurations .

 ##Code Walkthrough
 1. UDP: com.sjsu.rollbits.discovery
 2. Raft: com.sjsu.rollbits.raft